Edb83/penny-for-your-thoughts/README.md

 - Edge
 - Firefox
 - Safari (iOS)
   - NB issue with styles being overwritten on call to action (Purchase button on landing page).
-See Resolved issues section below
+See <a href="#testing-resolved">Resolved issues</a> below

 #### Screen sizes